 Ciao Bambino’s roots are in family-focused trip planning to Italy and family tours of Italy are still our requested service by a long shot.
 Incredible food, a rich culture that loves children, amazing sights — there’s a good reason why Italy is an all-time favorite destination for many travelers.
 Ciao Bambino readers write us all the time asking for help constructing the best itinerary with kids in Italy for families who have a week or two to spend in the country.

 Given the time and culture change, families need a minimum of 10 days on the ground to travel successfully to Italy, particularly when coming from the United States.
 To be honest, we break this rule every year given our schedule constraints; it’s not impossible to travel for a week in Italy or even less, it simply makes the trip much tougher on everyone.
 Before you decide on a length and book flights, consult this robust list of Italy travel tips so you’re well informed about what’s possible in a limited amount of time.

 Variety is important to maximize interest and engagement — I like to mix up city time with countryside and/or seaside time.
 The main Italian tourist cities can be brutally hot and crowded over the summer months when most families are vacationing.
-That said, cities are an essential part of experiencing Italian culture; rather then skipping them all together, my recommendation is to experience them in small doses.
+That said, cities are an essential part of experiencing Italian culture; rather than skipping them altogether, my recommendation is to experience them in small doses.

 A weeklong stay in the countryside is absolutely ideal with kids.
 Tuscany is the first rural region I recommend to families (Umbria is the second).
-Yes Tuscany is touristy, but it is touristy for a reason — there is a long list of incredible things to see and do.
+Yes, Tuscany is touristy, but it is touristy for a reason — there is a long list of incredible things to see and do.
 The consequence of Tuscany’s popularity is that there is a wide array of accommodation options and services.
 This infrastructure is what makes travel with kids here work so well.